Stories

 Is Wagyu Fat Healthy?

-While Wagyu fat is healthy, some do find it difficult to finish a cut of Wagyu steak if served in a typical Western sized portion (i.e. 6 oz).
-The very high levels of marbling seen in Wagyu beef creates a richness that leaves some too full to finish the entire meal.
-This is why Japanese Wagyu is often served in thinly sliced, smaller portions.
+While Wagyu fat is healthy, some find it difficult to finish a full cut of Wagyu steak served in a typical Western portion (i.e. 6 oz).
+The very high marbling levels in Wagyu create such richness that some may feel too full to finish the entire meal.
+That’s why American Wagyu beef, a cross between Japanese Wagyu and North American cattle, offers a balanced richness and flavor, making it easier to enjoy traditional steak cuts like cowboy ribeye, filet mignon, or even low-and-slow cooked brisket.

 American Wagyu: Beyond Marbling Expectations

 All Snake River Farms American Wagyu beef grades above USDA Prime.
-One of the unique qualities of Wagyu cattle is they naturally produce more marbling than other breeds.
+One of the unique qualities of Wagyu cattle is that they naturally produce more marbling than other breeds.
 Producing higher levels of marbling comes from the carefully controlled diet we feed our cattle, including local grass and other grains.
 But part of it is simply a genetic trait — which is why our founder gambled on importing Japanese Wagyu in the 1980s and crossbreeding them with domestic cattle.

-• USDA Choice – BMS of 2 to 3, great flavor and tenderness, above average steaks.
+• USDA Choice – BMS of 2 to 3.
+Great flavor and tenderness, above-average steaks.

-• USDA Prime – BMS of 4 to 5, includes only about 5% of all domestic beef.
+• USDA Prime – BMS of 4 to 5.
+Includes only about 5% of all domestic beef.

 Next Blog Post